Product

 Parallel Loan

-IFC-arranged parallel loans give borrowers access to debt financing from multiple development institutions in a single package.
-IFC’s Master Cooperation Agreement (MCA) creates an efficient co-lending platform that has delivered approximately $12 billion.
-Under the MCA, IFC has built a broad global network of development institutions who work together to offer borrowers a streamlined solution.
+IFC-arranged parallel loans enable borrowers to access debt financing from multiple development finance institutions (DFIs) in a single package.
+IFC’s Master Cooperation Agreement (MCA) creates an efficient co-lending platform that has mobilized over $19 billion to date.
+Under the MCA, IFC has built a broad global network of DFIs who work together to offer a streamlined financing solution for borrowers.

-Private lenders that are ineligible for IFC’s B Loan program may also participate in parallel loans, including to support local currency syndications efforts.
-Public institutions that seek to deepen cooperation with IFC on upstream project development and offer IFC opportunities to participate in loans where they are lead arranger may join the Joint Collaboration Framework Agreement (JCFA).
+Private lenders that are ineligible for IFC’s B Loan program may also participate in parallel loans, including to support local currency syndications.

 How It Works

-MCA signatories and other lenders follow a standard co-lending process where IFC is lead arranger and each lender provides a parallel financing tranche.
-IFC parallel loans rely on documentation templates, including a Common Terms Agreement, that significantly reduce costs and increase efficiency for all parties.
+MCA signatories and other participating lenders follow a standard co-lending process in which IFC acts as lead arranger and each lender provides a parallel financing tranche.
+IFC parallel loans rely on standardized documentation, including a Common Terms Agreement, that significantly reduces costs and improves efficiency for all parties.

 Benefits to Lenders

-• Access to IFC’s due diligence and structuring and restructuring skills and global presence
+• Access to IFC’s due diligence, structuring and restructuring expertise and global presence.

-• In portfolio, IFC may occasionally act as administrative agent on behalf of parallel lenders
+• In selected cases, IFC may act as administrative agent for parallel lenders.

 Benefits to Borrowers